Welcome Transfer Students!

 Deadlines & Decision Dates

-Our deadline for priority admission and scholarship consideration is November 9, 2012.
-All students who meet this deadline will receive a decision by April 1, 2013, however some students will receive their decisions sooner.
-We will continue to accept applications on a rolling basis November 2, 2012 through May 10, 2013.
+Our deadline for priority admission is November 1, 2013.
+All students who meet this deadline will receive a decision by April 1, 2014, however some students will receive their decisions sooner.
+We will continue to accept applications on a rolling basis November 2, 2013 through April 15, 2014.
 Students will receive their decisions on a rolling basis.

 *All required materials must be postmarked or transmitted on or before the deadline, and received by New College Admissions no later than 10 days after that deadline.
 Please plan ahead to make sure we get all of your materials on time!